lmcrean/documentations/readme.md

 Codepen was used to test and debug code snippets in the front-end using bootstrap and css.
 The codepen collection can be found here: https://codepen.io/collection/jbEjoo

+Responsivity testing was conducted with looking for overflow issues.

 ## 2.4.
 Surface plane